jmuganga54/jmuganga54/README.md

 ---

 ## 🧭 What excites me
-- **Open Digital Tools for Health** — I am excited about helping to build and promote user friendly digital systems that support health research, improve data collection and analysis, and contribute to solving real world health challenges
 - **Infectious Disease Modelling** — because understanding how diseases spread is the first step to stopping them
 - **Pharmacogenetics Modelling** — because our genes tell part of the story of how treatments work
+- **Open Digital Tools for Health** — I am excited about building user friendly systems that make health research, data collection, and analysis more effective in solving real world challenges

 ---